 View the plugin documentation

-There are three types of tools here, which can all be used with FlowJo.
+There are four types of tools here, which can all be used with FlowJo:

 Note: You must be running FlowJo version 10.1r7 or higher to use plugins.
 Earlier versions do not support plugins.